Kiritsu/uploadr/README.md

 - `GET /` returns a view of the main page.
 - `GET /{file_name}` returns a file if it exists.
+- `GET /{file_name}?p={password}` returns a file if it exists and that it needs a password.
 - `GET /api/upload/{file_name}` returns as a `JSON` details of the specified file.
 Requires `user` authorization.
 - `DELETE /api/upload/{file_name}` deletes the specified file.
 Requires `user` authorization.
 Only the author can delete its upload.
 - `POST /api/upload` uploads the given file in the body of the request.
+Requires `user` authorization.
+- `POST /api/upload?p={password}` uploads the given file in the body of the request, sets x as the password to see the file content.
 Requires `user` authorization.
 - `PATCH /api/user/{guid}?block=false` unblocks a user by it's guid.
 Requires `admin` authorization.
 - `PATCH /api/user/{guid}?block=true` blocks a user by it's guid.
 Requires `admin` authorization. `Admin` accounts cannot be blocked.
 - `DELETE /api/user` deletes the authenticated account.
 Requires `user` authorization.